 You must submit a Full Payment Submission (FPS) each time you make a payment to an employee.
-The final FPS for an employee should be sent on or before their last pay day in the tax year and will be used to update individuals' tax, National Insurance contributions and student loan deduction records.
+The final FPS for an employee should be sent on or before their last pay day in the tax year and will be used to update the individuals' tax, National Insurance contributions (NICs) and student loan deduction records.

 On this page:

 If you don't submit your FPS on time, or you don't tell HMRC by sending an EPS that you haven't paid any employees in the tax month, they may raise an estimated charge - referred to as a 'specified charge'.
 HMRC may raise a specified charge for each tax month that you don't send a real time submission.

 A specified charge is HMRC's calculation of what you owe, based on your previous PAYE payment and filing history.

 You can find out more about specified charges in the guide 'PAYE/National Insurance payments and deadlines'.

 There is no change to the penalties for late filing of returns for the tax years 2012-13 and 2013-14.
 The current penalty regime will continue to apply at the year end.

 HMRC wants employers to file on time, rather than issue penalties, and employers won't be charged penalties for sending FPS late unless it's the final one for the tax year.
 This means for these two tax years, employers operating PAYE in real time will be in a similar position to employers who were still operating traditional PAYE.
 These existing penalties are explained later in this guide.